We are improving UW by forming our union

 Yes!
 We are building a Union of united professional staff and supervising staff who advise students.
 As a Union, we hope to transform the UW into a healthy work environment that fully includes the staff who make it run in its decision-making!

 Per Washington State Law, we are building two bargaining units for our chapter: a non-supervisory unit and a supervisory unit.
 Our goal is to follow the structure of the SEIU 925 Libraries and Press Chapter by bargaining with UW Management as one big Union of united pro-staff and supervisory staff.
 In fact, our motto is "Every Adviser, Every Campus, One Union!"
+So far, only the Advising Staff who do not supervise have filed for a Union Election.
+If you are a Superviser and want Supervising Staff to have a Union Election as well, please fill out your info and a member of the Supervising Staff Organizing Committee will be in touch!

 Why do supervisors need a union?